stephanj/DevoxxGenieTerminal/README.md

 5. **Toggle theme:** Click the sun/moon icon to switch between light and dark themes.
 6. **View debug logs:** Click the terminal icon to show/hide the debug panel.

+## To Do's
+- [ ] Keep history of commands
+- [ ] Scroll through history of commands
+- [ ] Auto complete command based on history
+- [ ] Allow user to select which Ollama model to use
+- [ ] Create native MacOS app for download (signing cert. ?)

 ## Project Structure

 -   **`DevoxxTerminal/`:** Contains the source code for the application.